clarissamont/PCBS_FlankerTask/README.md

 The participant's task is to indicate whether the center arrow is pointing to the left or the right by pressing the right or left arrows on the keyboard, respectively.

-The task is expected to be the most difficult for participants when doing the congruent task; that is, they will probably have slower reaction times and less accurate responses overall.
+The task is expected to be the most difficult for participants when doing the incongruent task; that is, they will probably have slower reaction times and less accurate responses overall.

 \* *I created the "neutral" stimuli in an attempt to replicate the "neutral" condition of the original experiment.
 I tried to choose a symbol that would not bias perception of arrow direction, but that would just be added noise.
 This is why I chose the "|" symbol.*